anxiousmodernman/do-packer-terraform/README.md

 ```

 Terraform knows we're reckless, so it makes us type "yes" at the prompt before
-actually going through with creating the droplets.
+actually going through with creating the droplet and floating IP.

 If we're successful, we'll see the following message.

 ```
 Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
 ```

 ## Some helpful doctl commands